 NGA chose the St. Louis site because our vibrant, urban location will be a major draw for the best high-tech employees.
 The high-skilled workers employed by NGA – especially young recruits – want to share in the excitement of our City, and they’ll bring a lot of skills and investment, too.
 When evaluating the competing relocation sites, Robert Cardillo, the Director of the NGA, weighed mission needs, security concerns, cost, environmental impacts, and applicable laws, policies, and executive orders – and St. Louis was clearly the best option.

 Did the City use eminent domain to purchase properties?
 And what is the City doing to help people who have to move?

 To provide a site for NGA, the City had to gather the 551 parcels that make up the footprint.
 There were 63 occupied homes on the site.
 The vast majority of those parcels and homes – 507 out of 551, to be exact – were sold by the owner to the City without using eminent domain.
 The other 44 properties entered the eminent domain process.
 Of those, only 4 were owner-occupied houses.
 The other 40 were either empty, abandoned, rented, or had legal title issues that made the eminent domain process necessary.

-The City is helping every occupant who had to move find a new home, with the goal of helping everyone find a new home near their old neighborhood by October, 2016.
-The City is helping each moving resident find a skilled realtor, and helping pay for moving expenses.
+The City helped every occupant who had to move find a new home, a skilled realtor and helped pay for moving expenses with the goal of helping everyone find a new home near their old neighborhood.

 How much tax money is being spent for site proposal, land preparation, and assisting neighborhood homeowners?